dotnet/docs/docs/concepts/dotnet-standard-library.md

 The second scenario is the same as PCL. .NET Standard Library can be thought of as the next generation of [Portable Class Libraries (PCL)](https://msdn.microsoft.com/library/gg597391.aspx).
 The .NET Standard Library improves on the experience of creating portable libraries by curating a standard BCL and establishing greater uniformity across .NET runtimes as a result.

 The spec is called "The .NET Standard Library".
 The more general ecosystem that builds on top of the spec is referred to as ".NET Standard" or coloquially as "NETStandard".
-A Library that targets the spec is called "a .NET Standard library" or coloquially as "a NETStandard library" or as "an NSL" (analogue of "PCL").
+A Library that targets the spec is called "a .NET Standard library (NSL)" or coloquially as "a NETStandard library" or as "an NSL" (analogue of "PCL").

 Specification
 =============